-Many of our students fundraise in order to cover a portion or all of the tuition to attend one of our programs.
-In addition to raising money, fundraising also gives students the chance to develop planning, organizational, communication, and leadership skills.
+Many students fundraise in order to cover a portion or all of the tuition to attend the Lone Star Leadership Academy.
+In addition to raising money, students that fundraise develop planning, organizational, communication, and leadership skills.

 Donated Lone Star Leadership Academy Scholarships

 Education in Action has $100 scholarships available.
 Please print the Scholarship Application and follow the instructions stated on the application.

 If you have any questions or have trouble printing the applications, please e-mail firstname.lastname@example.org or call 817-562-4957.